savvas-paragkamian/crete-idea/README.md

 than three centures.
 This has resulted in a wealth of knownledge available in the forms of :

-* literature (contemporary - PubMed and historical - Biodiversity Heriatage Library),
+* literature (contemporary - PubMed, Google Scholar, Dimensions and historical - Biodiversity Heriatage Library),

 * species occurrences and metadata in public databases (GBIF, IUCN)

-* environmental data from remote sensing (e.g Copernicus, )
+* environmental data from remote sensing and spatial data (e.g Copernicus, ESDAC, WorldClim)

 * sequences from environmental DNA studies (e.g ENA, Mgnify)